mvanderkamp/westures/readme.md

 These gestures can be customized including the number of inputs it accepts, or how sensitive the gesture is to be recognized.

-ZingTouch is also a fully capable touch library with lifecycle events that you can hook into to create new Gestures or to act upon certain touch events.
+ZingTouch is also has lifecycle events that you can hook into to create new Gestures or to act upon certain touch events.
 We know supporting touch events across multiple browsers can be a pain; ZingTouch makes it easy by defining 3 hooks to pass callbacks to :

 * start
 * move